The Fun Way to Learn the Fiddle

 As you learn each little piece, you gain confidence and forward momentum on your fiddle journey.

 This helps you to practice difficult sections.
 It also teaches you how to practice more effectively as well as how to learn tunes on your own.
-With this system, students develop the good habits of deliberate practice and focus.

-- Playing better in tune
+- Play better in tune

-- Adding variation to tunes
+- Add variation to tunes

 What FiddleHed students have to say…

 Each week I post a lesson in this easy, step-by-step “Learning Chunks” format.
 I give these to trial users for one week.
 When you sign up, I’ll also send you a mini-course of lessons specially tailored to your current skill level.